Plectranthus fruticosus 'James'

 Mass plant under trees, cut back after flowering.

 1 x 0.5

 This is a particularly attractive form of Plectranthus fruticosus, a shade-loving species with flowers mostly in shades of mauve but also in blue and pink.
 Plectranthus fruticosus 'James' has smaller, more succulent leaves and pink flowers.
 It is a robust, fast-growing, upright, drought resistant shrub that will reach a height of up to 2m.
 The leaves are very decorative, rich green in colour, softly hairy to the touch with margins that are attractively toothed and crinkled.
 Each little flower is pale pink speckled with purple.
 To add to the colour, the stem of the inflorescence is also stained purple.
 Flowering season begins in late summer and peaks in autumn.
 It is an ideal plant for containers and should cut back after flowering.
-It attract birds and butterflies.
+It attracts birds and butterflies.